Group actions on quiver varieties and applications: Branes

 If we use the standard identification $\fu_{Q,d} \cong \fu_{Q,d}^*$, then we can consider the real moment map as a map $\mu_{\RR} : \RepQbar \lra \fu_{Q,d}$ given by $\mu_{\RR}(M) = \frac{i}{2}\sum_{a \in \overline{A}} [M_a, ^{t}\overline{M}_a]$.
 If $\chi_\theta$-semistability coincides with $\chi_\theta$-stability on $\mu^{-1}(\eta)$, then we obtain an orbifold hyperk\"{a}hler structure on the algebraic variety $\mu^{-1}(\eta)/\!/_{\chi_\theta} \G$.

-We note that Nakajima quiver varieties can also be constructed in this manner.
+We note that Nakajima quiver varieties can also be constructed in this manner, as a framed quiver variety can be realised as a unframed quiver variety for a different quiver (see \cite[p.
+261]{CBmoment}).
 The effect of complex conjugation on Nakajima quiver varieties is studied in \cite{fjm}, where they show the fixed locus in the Nakajima quiver variety is an $ABA$-brane; see Corollary 3.10 in \textit{loc.\ cit}.
 We will study the geometry of the fixed locus of an automorphism $\sigma \in \Aut_*(\overline{Q})$ that is either $\ov{Q}$-symplectic or $\ov{Q}$-anti-symplectic.

 \begin{lemma} Let $\sigma \in \Aut_*(\overline{Q})$ and let $d$ be a $\sigma$-compatible dimension vector.
 Then the automorphism $\sigma$ of $\RepQbar$ has the following properties. \begin{enumerate} \item $\sigma$ is holomorphic with respect to $I$ and symplectic with respect to $\omega_I$. \item If $\sigma$ is $\ov{Q}$-symplectic, then $\sigma$ is holomorphic with respect to $J$ and $K$ and symplectic with respect to $\omega_J$ and $\omega_K$. \item If $\sigma$ is $\ov{Q}$-anti-symplectic, then $\sigma$ is anti-holomorphic with respect to $J$ and $K$ and anti-symplectic with respect to $\omega_J$ and $\omega_K$. \end{enumerate} \end{lemma} \begin{proof} As complex conjugation and transposition commute, $\sigma$ is $I$-holomorphic.
 Since the hyperk\"{a}hler metric $g$ is preserved by $\sigma$ (\textit{cf.}\ the explicit form of the metric given in \eqref{metric}), it follows that $\sigma^*\omega_I = \omega_I$.
 If $M=(M_a,M_{a^*})_{a \in A} \in \RepQbar$, then $J \cdot (M_a,M_{a^*})_{a \in A} = (^{t}\overline{M}_{a^*}, - ^{t}\overline{M}_a)_{a \in A}$.
 Suppose that $\sigma$ is contravariant; then (where $s(\si)=\pm 1$ depending on whether $\si$ is $\ov{Q}$-symplectic or $\ov{Q}$-anti-symplectic) and $J \cdot \sigma( M_a, M_{a^*}) = J \cdot (^{t}M_{\sigma(a)},^{t}M_{\sigma(a^*)}) = (- \overline{M}_{\sigma(a^*)}, \overline{M}_{\sigma(a)})$, which gives the compatibility of $J$ and $\sigma$.
 Since $K = IJ$, we can determine the compatibility of $K$ with $\sigma$ from that of $I$ and $J$.
 The final statements about the compatibility of $\sigma$ with $\omega_J$ and $\omega_K$ follow from Proposition \ref{lemma sigma sympl}.
 A very similar computation shows the result also holds when $\sigma$ is covariant. \end{proof}